Ruth Dudley Edwards: Brexit

 Dudley Edwards has described herself as "hardline Brexiteer."
 She called on the DUP to support Boris Johnson's Brexit deal in October 2019, citing a Unionist friend who said "it could put Northern Ireland in a terrific position as a gateway between the EU and the UK/world economy."
 She has also called for the Republic of Ireland to leave the EU.

+Zionism

+Dudley Edwards proclaimed herself to be an apologetic Zionist.
+In her articles she repeatedly criticised the development of Islam in the UK and Palestinian freedom movement.